JordanWelsman/nexport/README.md

 # Overview

-`nexport` is a lightweight Python `3.10+` package which enables neural network developers to export the weights and biases of trained networks to a human-readable file.
+`nexport` is a lightweight `Python 3` package which enables neural network developers to export the weights and biases of trained networks to a human-readable file.

 # Table of contents